 We currently generate, and expect to continue to generate, a substantial portion of our revenue from fixed price contracts in both of our business segments.
 The terms of our contracts require us to complete a project for a fixed price which is generally established prior to commencement of the work.
 Our cost estimates for project completion are subject to a number of assumptions, including future economic conditions, actual cost and availability of labour and raw materials, subcontractors' performance and utilisation rates of shield tunneling machine.
 These assumptions may prove to be substantially different from our original estimates.
-Fixed price contracts also involve other variables and risks including delays caused by failure by the project owner to fulfil construction conditions or site preparation as scheduled, inclement weather, geological issues, technical issues and failure by the project owner to obtain requisite permits and approvals.
-Cost overruns can result in lower profit or a loss on a project, and therefore may have a material adverse effect on our business, financial position, results of operations and prospects.
+Fixed price contracts also involve other variables and risks including delays caused by failure by the project owner to fulfil construction conditions or site preparation as scheduled, inclement weather, geological issues, technical issues and failure by the project, and therefore may have a material adverse effect on our business, financial position, results of operations and prospects.